FC Dynamo Kyiv: Other departments

 Since parting from its parent Dynamo society in 1989, Dynamo Kyiv becoming exclusively a football club (other departments were left with the Kyiv city branch of Dynamo–Ukraine) had also its own women team which while not being as successful as the main team, had some degree of success when they were playing first at Soviet and later at Ukrainian competitions.
-In 1994 the whole women department was liquidated as the owners of the club lost interest in it.
+In 1994 the whole women's section was liquidated as the owners of the club lost interest in it.

-In 2017 the Ukrainian Association of Football pursued existing men football clubs to help with development of women's football in Ukraine and either create own teams or adopt already existing teams of separate women football clubs or sports schools.
+In 2017 the Ukrainian Association of Football pursued existing mens football clubs to help with the development of women's football in Ukraine and either create own teams or adopt already existing teams of separate women football clubs or sports schools.

 In 2021 Dynamo in cooperation with the Kyivan Olympic College reestablished its women football team replacing the college team at the second tier of the two-tier national football pyramid for women and gained promotion the same season.

 Supporters and rivalries

 The Dynamo fan movement is one of the oldest in Ukraine.
 Active support began in 1980s during the Soviet period (Ukrainian SSR).
 Then began to appear first graffiti with the team's logo and was registered one of the biggest fights in the USSR: Dynamo fans against fans of Spartak Moscow in the center of Kyiv.
 In the 1990s on the stands became popular English style.

-Dynamo ultras are usually associated with right-wing politics and many adhere to nationalist ideas.
-Historically they would frequently hold patriotic (Ukrainian nationalism) and strongly anti-communist actions.
+Historically Dynamo ultras would frequently hold patriotic (Ukrainian nationalism) and strongly anti-communist actions.
 During the reign of Viktor Yanukovych the ultras had bad relations with the government, caused by persecutions of fans and other political factors.
 The most publicized action was "Freedom Pavlichenko" (Волю Павліченкам) in support of political prisoners father and son Pavlichenko.
 The ultras Dynamo took part in the Independence Day of Ukraine and Heroes Day celebrations.

 Dynamo ultras often use the image of Sviatoslav the Brave in the design of their banners.
 Svyatoslav, a printed magazine of Dynamo ultras, also bears the Kyiv prince's name.

 The most famous derby in Ukraine is Ukrainian derby, always held in a tense atmosphere.
 Dynamo maintains friendly relations with: Karpaty Lviv, Dnipro Dnipropetrovsk (Braty po zbroyi; Band of Brothers), Hutnik Kraków and with Zalgiris Vilnius, GNK Dinamo Zagreb, Dinamo Tbilisi, Stade Rennais F.C. fans.
 Strained relations with: Shakhtar Donetsk, Chornomorets Odesa, Metalist Kharkiv, Spartak Moscow and Legia Warsaw.
 Now all fans have declared a truce because of the war in Eastern Ukraine.
 They play the Kyiv derby with Arsenal Kyiv, a strong rivalry also due to politics; Arsenal fans are known to be strongly left-wing.